 It automatically syncs with your devices so you can pick it off from where you left on your smartphone easily.
 You can also save tweets with a one-click Pocket button.

 I saved the best for the end.

 TamperMonkey is hands-down the best extension available for a regular internet user who loves to automate things.

 Basically, it is a script manager which can execute userscripts to handle certain tasks.
 What’s userscripts you ask?

 Userscripts are little computer programs that for example add download buttons to YouTube pages, clean up your Facebook timeline or help to play an online game.

-Chrome is a powerful tool and definitely, a must have for bloggers.
-If you’re using chrome, these extensions can help you get things done faster and effectively.
+Chrome is a powerful tool and definitely, a must-have for bloggers.
+If you’re using Chrome, these best Google Chrome extensions can help you get things done faster and effectively.

 My top pick is KeywordsEverywhere and as I keep searching for a new niche with the potential to grow; this tool is a perfect companion for me.